Ask the doctor

 For healthy adults, normal triglyceride levels are under 150 milligrams per deciliter (mg/dL).
 Values of 151 to 200 mg/dL are considered borderline high; those 201 to 499 are high, and those 500 and higher are very high (and increase the risk of inflammation of the pancreas gland, called pancreatitis).
 Growing evidence suggests that above-normal triglyceride levels can raise the risk of cardiovascular disease independent of cholesterol levels.

 To get your triglycerides back into a normal range, start with lifestyle changes.
 Aim for a healthy weight, get regular exercise, and eat more whole, unprocessed grains.
 Eat fewer refined carbohydrates, and cut back on saturated fat from meat.
-If you drink alcohol and aren't willing to stop, do not exceed moderate amounts (no more than a drink a day for women or two daily for men).
+Ideally it's best to avoid alcohol, but at the minimum, limit it to no more than one drink on any given day.